Life with Dee

 If you could use some inspiration and accountability regarding routines and rituals, self development, productivity and more consider joining my Facebook group:

 I’d love to hear your thoughts.
 Do you try to get an early start preparing for the holidays?
-Do you think your celebrations will be different this year?
+What will your celebrations look like this year?
 And while my personal focus is on Christmas I know there are other winter holidays.
-If you celebrate something other than Christmas I’d love to hear about your traditions and how you plan to adapt to the current uncertainties.
+If you celebrate something other than Christmas I’d love to hear about your traditions and how you celebrate.

 *I have borrowed that delightful description from Crazy Aunt Purl.
 She no longer blogs which is a damn shame because she is hilarious.